 By AARON MORRISON and TRAVIS LOLLER

-In those three weeks, five police officers have been fired and charged with murder, and their specialized unit was disbanded.
+In those three weeks, harrowing video of the beating was released, and five police officers have been fired and charged with murder.
+Their specialized unit was disbanded.
 Two more officers have been suspended.
 Also fired: two Memphis Fire Department emergency medical workers and a lieutenant.
 And more discipline could be coming.

-But Wednesday will be about Nichols, 29-year-old skateboarder and amateur photographer who worked making boxes at FedEx, made friends during morning visits to Starbucks, and always greeted his mother and step-father when he returned home with a sunny, “Hello, parents!”
+But Wednesday will be about Nichols, a 29-year-old skateboarder and amateur photographer who worked making boxes at FedEx, made friends during morning visits to Starbucks, and always greeted his mother and stepfather when he returned home with a sunny, “Hello, parents!”

 Nichols was the baby of their family, born 12 years after his closest siblings.
 He had a 4-year-old son and worked hard to better himself as a father, his family said.

 Nichols grew up in Sacramento, California, and loved the San Francisco 49ers.
 He came to Memphis just before the coronavirus pandemic and got stuck.
 But he was fine with it because he was with his mother, RowVaughn Wells, and they were incredibly close, she said.
 He even had her name tattooed on his arm.